 Some aspects of churn you can control, others are more difficult.
-Therefore it is important to have a plan that can both mitigate the damage caused by an unpreventable churn while also ensuring your company is well set up to prevent, well, preventable churn.
+Therefore, it is important to have a plan that can both mitigate the damage caused by an unpreventable churn whilst also ensuring your company is well set up to prevent, well, preventable churn.
 Good news then, as the secret to mitigating the damage of subscription box churn is simple to understand and implement.

 How do you prevent churn?

-Anything you do to combat churn needs to be predicated on the following statement: Understanding why customers cancel is the only way you will reduce churn.
+Anything you do to combat churn needs to be based on understanding why customers cancel, as this is the only way you can make effective changes.
 It might sound simplistic but listening to customer feedback and acting on it will ensure that you can significantly decrease your churn rate.

-- Offer your customers special deals, and you don’t have to leave this until they cancel.
+- Offer your customers special deals – you don’t have to leave this until they cancel!
 If they express dissatisfaction beforehand, act then to prevent churn.

 - Set up customer surveys that you can send out during normal interactions or when they are in the process of cancelling.
 Use their feedback to bolster your churn prevention efforts.

 - Reach out to former customers via email or social media and offer them new deals or discounts.
 The churn process need not end at cancellation.